RahulChandra99/parkour-climbing-ue5-cpp/README.md

 - [ ] **Multiplayer Support**: Extend the traversal system to support multiplayer scenarios with synchronized parkour mechanics.
 - [ ] **Customization**: Allow players to customize their movement style and animations (e.g., choose between fast-paced or fluid parkour).

-## Technical Notes
-- **Engine**: Unreal Engine 5
-- **Language**: C++
-- **Tools**: Custom animation blueprints, Physics-based character movement, Procedural environment detection.

-This project aims to combine complex traversal mechanics with procedural techniques to enable dynamic and immersive gameplay.
-Stay tuned for updates as the system is continuously refined and new features are implemented.